-In any case, the IB Diploma Coordinators we spoke to are unanimous in their agreement that the best revision is cyclical, frequent and regular.
+The IB Diploma Coordinators we spoke to are unanimous in their agreement that the best revision is frequent and regular.
 Not only does it help keep the foundations of your child’s learning strong, it avoids the stress of a situation ahead of the exams where a student realises they don’t remember something crucial in the curriculum.
-So, whether your child is in first year or second year of the IB, or in their final years of another programme of study, here’s how you can encourage them to revise regularly.
+So, whether your child is in first year or second year of the IB, or in their final years of another programme of study.
+Here’s how you can encourage them to revise regularly.

 Be clear on what revision DOESN’T look like

 While it may seem obvious, Keith Sykes, IB Coordinator at Collège Champittet, still often finds himself impressing on students and parents that studying and revision isn’t hours and hours on end flicking through textbooks and notes, while lying on the bed, updating Snapchat and Instagram, with the TV or music on in the background.
 “My advice is short, sharp bursts.
 I’m not saying, leave Insta, Twitter alone totally.
 I’m saying 25-30 minutes, real focused concentration.
 Good quality work.
 Committing things.
 Memorization techniques.

 Then take a 10-15 minute break, and go back and do it again.
 This is better than hours and hours of mediocre ‘revision’ ”.
 Every student by this stage should have a better idea of what approach to study works best for them.
 What works for one, might not work for the other.
 Identifying what quality and effective revision looks like for your child is the first step.